USEPA/CMAQ/UTIL/inline_phot_preproc/README.md

 ##  Using the Utility.

-The utility uses FORTRAN.
-It is built and executed for each application because the RXNS_DATA_MODULE.F90 file can change between applications.
+The utility is built and executed for each application because the RXNS_DATA_MODULE.F90 file can change between applications.
+It is a FORTRAN program so a FORTRAN compiler is needed.
+The bldrun script specifies what compiler to for running a Makefile configured for three options, the Intel (INTEL), Portland Group (PGF90), GCC gfortran (GFORT).
+If a user wishes to use not another option, the Makefile has to be modified.

 To use the utility follow the below instructions.

 1) Copy and edit scripts/bldrun.inline_phot_preproc.csh for your compiler and Mechanism.
 Save and run to build the software.

-2) IF NECESSARY, modify src/inline_phot_preproc.makefile based on the compilers and their flags on your computer platform.
+2) IF NEEDED, modify src/inline_phot_preproc.makefile based on the compilers and their flags on your computer platform.

 3) If application uses photolysis rates whose cross-section and quantum yields are not listed under photolysis_CSQY_data, create the data files and add them to the directory.